facundobianco/vando.github.io/_posts/2016-05-20-saltstack-quota-disk.md

 layout:   post
 title:    Manage quota disks with SaltStack
 date:     2016-05-20
-summary:  I created a SaltStack instructions for managing groups and their respective quotas.
+summary:  I created a SaltStack instructions for managing users and their respective quotas.
-tags:     devops
+tags:     devops, sysadmin
 ---

 I have a few servers where the root partition (OS) has the home directory.
 This is a problem when users move and/or create new data and the OS partition loses free space.
 And I mean all free space.

-I created a SaltStack instructions for managing groups and their respective quotas.
+I created a SaltStack instructions for managing users and their respective quotas.

-This instructions were made following two ideas:

-* First, groups over single users because it's more easy for managing.
-* Second, this configures blocks and not inodes.
+This instructions configure blocks (hard and soft) and not inodes.

+I use SaltStack >= 2015.8.3 (Beryllium).

 ### SaltStack states

-Keep in mind that state {% raw %}`quota_assign_{{ group }}`{% endraw %} accepts "*none*" as valid argument when nobody has as quota's primary group.
+Keep in mind that state {% raw %}`quota_assign_{{ group }}`{% endraw %} accepts "*none*" as valid argument when user doesn't exist.

 {% raw %}
     quota: